shwimmy-James-shwee/CV-Website/README.md

 ```

 Environment Variables:

+> Please note that some of the variable below should be a secret instead, it is only a variable in this repo for demo purpose.
+> Changing them to secret will need to update the github workflow files to use `secrets.XXX` instead of `vars.XXX`

 1. `PROJECT_NAME_ABBREVIATION` - Determine the all resource names deployed by `IaC` and destination resource name the apps deploying to.
 2. `AZURE_RESOURCE_GROUP` - ID of the resource group for your apps to be deployed to on Azure